Two Taken Into Custody After Brawl Breaks Out At Miami International Airport’s Gate H8

 MIAMI (CBSMiami) – Two people are in custody after a brawl broke out at Miami International Airport Monday evening.

-According to the Miami-Dade Police Department, officers were called out to gate H8 at around 6:35 p.m. after an airport employee reported a disturbance stemming from a delayed charter flight.READ MORE: 5th Grader Isabella Velasquez’s Rendition Of National Anthem Rocked Hard Rock Stadium
+According to the Miami-Dade Police Department, officers were called out to gate H8 at around 6:35 p.m. after an airport employee reported a disturbance stemming from a delayed charter flight.READ MORE: Fiery Car Crash Into Motorhome Investigated In SW Miami-Dade

 Responding officers then found an unruly passenger had allegedly taken the keys to an airport transport golf cart, refusing to let the employee to leave.